Coming in October 2018!

 Applications for the National P-3 Institute are not currently open.

 Program Cost: $750 per person plus travel/lodging

 The per-person program fee of $750 includes tuition, all instructional materials, refreshments during breaks, most meals, and a social event.
-Participants are responsible for their own travel and lodging expenses (negotiated at the government per diem rate of $189/night + tax).
+Participants are responsible for their own travel and lodging expenses (negotiated at the government per diem rate).
 Participants will receive a certificate of completion.